Controversy (song)

-"Controversy" is a song by American musician Prince, the lead single and title track to his 1981 album.
-The song addresses speculation about Prince at the time such as his sexuality, gender, religion, and racial background, and how he could not understand the curiosity surrounding him.
+"Controversy" is a song by American musician Prince, released in September 1981 by Warner Bros. as the lead single and title track to his fourth album (1981).
+The song was written and produced by him, and addresses speculation about Prince at the time such as his sexuality, gender, religion, and racial background, and how he could not understand the curiosity surrounding him.
+"Controversy" is considered Prince's breakthrough hit in Australia, where it peaked at number 15.
+In the US, it peaked at numbers three and 70 on the US Billboard Soul Singles chart and Billboard Hot 100.
+Also, along with the track, "Let's Work", "Controversy" was the first of seven number ones on the dance chart for Prince.
+On November 29, 1993, in support of The Hits/The B-Sides, the song was once again released in the UK as a single, reaching number five on the UK Singles Chart in December 1993.

-Background
+Composition

 The song has two main verses, a few choruses, with the title repeated throughout the track.
 Towards the middle he recites the Lord's Prayer in full, which fueled the fire for some to say the song was blasphemous.
 Toward the end is a repeating chant of "People call me rude / I wish we all were nude / I wish there was no black and white / I wish there were no rules."
 The song features a steady 4/4 drumbeat, synthesized bass, guitar, and keyboards.
 The song was backed with "When You Were Mine", from his previous album, Dirty Mind.

-On November 29, 1993, in support of The Hits/The B-Sides, "Controversy" was once again released in the UK as a single, this time as a two-disc EP containing several hits not on the collection.
-CD1 includes the edit of "Controversy", the William Orbit remix of "The Future", "Glam Slam", and "D.M.S.R.".
-CD2 includes the edit of "Controversy", "Anotherloverholenyohead", "Paisley Park", and "New Power Generation (Part II)".
-Like the "Peach" single, CD1 was a special foldout package with a placeholder for CD2, which was sold separately.
-"Controversy" was also released on a 7-inch picture disc.
-It reached number five on the UK charts in December 1993.

-"Controversy" is considered Prince's breakthrough hit in Australia, where it peaked at number 15.
-In the US, "Controversy" peaked at number three on the Soul Singles chart and number 70 on the Billboard Hot 100.
-Also, along with the track, "Let's Work", "Controversy" was the first of seven number ones on the dance chart for Prince.